Restricted health funds vs open: What’s the difference?

 Restricted health funds are typically operated by industry groups as a not-for-profit enterprise.

-While these funds are considered to be restricted, entry requirements are often quite flexible.
 Most funds allow you to join even if you are no longer a part of the industry.

-Family memberships usually extend to the following:
+Family memberships may extend to the following:

 - Children (including adult children)